kirbymark/MLcourse/README.md

 # MLcourse
 Code for the Cousera ML course
+The course is here : https://www.coursera.org/learn/machine-learning

 ## Getting Started